jbcodeforce/aws-studies/docs/infra/storage.md

 ![5](./images/ephemeral.png)

-If we need to run a high-performance database that requires an IOPS of 210,000 for its underlying filesystem, we need instance store and DB replication in place.
+If we need to run a high-performance database that requires an IOPS of 210,000 for its underlying filesystem, we need `instance store` and DB replication in place.

 ??? - "Example of use cases"
     * App requires up to 400 GB of storage for temporary data that is discarded after usage.
 The application requires approximately 40,000 random IOPS to perform the work on file. => Prefer a SSD-Backed Storage Optimized (i2) EC2 instances to get more than 365,000 random IOPS.
 The instance store has no additional cost, compared with the regular hourly cost of the instance.
 Provisioned IOPS SSD (io1 or io2) EBS volumes can deliver more than the 40,000 IOPS that are required in the scenario.
 However, this solution is not as cost-effective as an instance store because Amazon EBS adds cost to the hourly instance rate.
-This solution provides persistence of data beyond the lifecycle of the instance, but persistence is not required in this use case. eifjcbfdjifhvgflfllvrrvijkjvujfjfkrjcjrcuurr
+This solution provides persistence of data beyond the lifecycle of the instance, but persistence is not required in this use case.
     * A database must provide at least 40 GiB of storage capacity and 1,000 IOPS.
 The most effective storage is gp2 with 334 GB storage: Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB.
 For 334 GiB of storage, the baseline performance would be 1,002 IOPS.
 Additionally, General Purpose SSD storage is more cost-effective than Provisioned IOPS storage.

 ### Snapshots

 EBS snapshots are incremental backups that only save the blocks on the volume that have changed after your most recent snapshot.
 Used to backup disk at any point of time of a volume and stores it on S3.